by2waysprojects/metasploit-db/README.md

 ## 🔑 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the LICENSE file for details.